thebitbrine/MultiConsole/README.md

 ### The Why Not
 ```
 Do not use this in prod.
-It WILL fuck up. also it is not thread safe because
+It WILL fuck up. also, it is not thread-safe because
 it can't switch consoles as fast and also it calls kernel32.dll functions, you know how that usually goes.
-Also you can't use ConsoleCancelEventHandler because i used them all to kill
+Also, you can't use ConsoleCancelEventHandler because I used them all to kill
 all the other consoles when shit hits the fan (or the app exits)
-Memory managment?
+Memory management?
 Who's that?
 ```

 ### Limitations